compuphase/makedepend/readme.md

 <dt> <code>-h</code> </dt>
 <dd>
   Help.
-Shows brief usage information for makedepend.
+Shows brief usage information for **makedepend**.
 When verbose output is enabled (see <code>-v</code>), the list of predefined variables is listed too.
 </dd>

 <dt> <code>-i</code> </dt>
 <dd>
   Ignore include files that cannot be located.
-That is, do <b>not</b> warn about any include files that cannot be found.
-Note that include files that are not found, are <i>never</i> added as a dependency to the target.
-This option silences the warning about missing files.
+That is, do *not* warn about any include files that cannot be found.
+In addition, any missing include files are *still* added as a dependency to the target.
+(Without this option, include files that are not found, are *removed* from the dependency list of the target; and a warning is issued.)
 </dd>

 <dt> <code>-m</code> </dt>